koustuvsinha/fcc-java-drafts/Java-Basics.md

 Java supports the following operations on variables:

 * Arithmetic : `Addition(+)`, `Subtraction(-)`, `Multiplication(*)`, `Division(/)`, `Modulus(%)`,`Increment(++)`, `Decrement(--)`
+Note:  `+` can be used for String concatenation.
+And `-` on a String is not a valid operation.
 * Relational: `Equal to(==)`, `Not Equal to (!=)`, `Greater than(>)`, `Less than(<)`, `Greater than or equal to(>=)`, `Less than or equal to(<=)`,
 * Bitwise: `Bitwise And(&)`, `Bitwise Or(|)`, `Bitwise XOR(^)`, `Bitwise Compliment(~)`, `Left shift(<<)`, `Right Shift (>>)`, `Zero fill right shift (>>>)`
 * Logical: `Logical And (&&)`, `Logical Or(||)`, `Logical Not (!)`
 * Assignment: `=`, `+=`, `-=`, `*=`, `/=`, `%=`, `<<=`, `>>=`, `&=`, `^=`, `|=`

 * Others: `Conditional/Ternary(?:)`, `instanceof`

 While most of the operations are self explanatory, the Conditional (Ternary) Operator works as follows: